Marie Baker: High Court

 She was appointed to the High Court in January 2014.
 She sat in on a three-judge division of the High Court in December 2014 in the case of PP v.
 HSE.

 Court of Appeal

 Baker was elevated to the Court of Appeal in June 2018.
 She holds a statutory position as the designated judge for the purpose of two acts: the Interception of Postal Packets and Telecommunications Messages (Regulation) Act 1993 and the Communications (Retention of Data) Act 2011.
 In this role she produces an annual report for the Oireachtas.
 She also communicates with the Taoiseach in relation to privacy and interception of communications issues.

 Supreme Court

 She was appointed to the Supreme Court in December 2019.
 Her appointment followed the retirement of Susan Denham in 2018.
 Her first sitting on the court occurred on 16 January 2020, marking the first time four women had sat together on the Supreme Court.

-Baker is the Assigned Judge for the Irish courts for the purpose of supervising the use of personal data while courts act in their judicial capacity.
+Baker is the Assigned Judge for the Irish courts to supervise the use of personal data while courts act in their judicial capacity.

+Electoral Commission

+Baker also serves as chairperson of the Electoral Commission of Ireland.
+Chief Justice Donal O'Donnell appointed her to that position when the commission was established in 2023.